 Acer Aspire 5

 As one of the most affordable Ryzen 4000-powered laptops on our list, the Acer Aspire 5 still manages to impress with its good looks.
 With a slim silhouette that measures just 0.71 inches slim, the Aspire 5 is an eye-catching laptop that can give most Ultrabooks a run for their money.
 Inside, you’re getting a six-core Ryzen 5 4500U processor alongside 8GB of RAM and a 512GB solid-state drive.
 However, to keep the price at $559, the 15.6-inch display comes in at just HD resolution, with 1,366 x 768 pixels.
-If you can handle a a display that’s less than 1080p FHD, then the Aspire 5 delivers serious value.
+If you can handle a display that’s less than 1080p FHD, then the Aspire 5 delivers serious value.

 Lenovo ThinkPad X13

 Business users who love Lenovo’s ThinkPad X series aesthetics now have another powerful option to choose from.
 The X13 AMD edition starts at just $1,139 and ships with AMD’s latest Ryzen 4000 silicon.
-Like its Intel cousin, discrete graphics isn’t an option on this 13-inch thin-and-light computing companion, but the AMD edition ships with integrated Radeon graphics.
+Like its Intel cousin, discrete graphics aren’t an option on this 13-inch thin-and-light computing companion, but the AMD edition ships with integrated Radeon graphics.

 Modern connectivity, including Wi-Fi 6 radios and optional integrated mobile broadband modem makes it easy to connect anywhere.
 The base model ships with a Ryzen 3 PRO 4450U processor, though upgraded configurations top out with a Ryzen 7 PRO 4750U processor, 16GB DDR4 memory, 1TB solid-state drive, fingerprint reader, and an IR and 720p webcam all in a package that’s been tested to ensure durability.